Skip to content

 FAQ

-- Yes.
-The Stripe CLI is free and open-source under the Apache 2.0 license.
+Yes.
+The Stripe CLI is free and open-source under the Apache 2.0 license with 4,800+ stars.
 It works with all Stripe accounts including free test-mode accounts.
-Stripe's platform charges transaction fees on live payments, but the CLI itself costs nothing to install and use.
+You pay Stripe's transaction fees on live payments, not for the CLI.
+Setup requires only a `stripe login` authentication step.

-- Run stripe listen --forward-to localhost:3000/webhooks to forward events to your local server.
+Run `stripe listen --forward-to localhost:3000/webhooks` to forward events to your local server.
 The CLI creates a temporary webhook endpoint on Stripe's side and tunnels events to your machine.
-Use stripe trigger to fire specific events like payment_intent.succeeded.
+Fire `stripe trigger payment_intent.succeeded` to generate specific events.
 No ngrok or external tunneling required.
+Your agent handles the entire test loop.

-- Yes.
-Stripe provides an official MCP server (@stripe/mcp on npm) that exposes Stripe API operations and documentation search to AI agents.
-The CLI itself can be invoked by any agent that can run shell commands.
-Stripe also detects AI agent environments and appends agent info to API request headers.
+Yes.
+Stripe provides an official MCP server (`@stripe/mcp` on npm) that exposes API operations and documentation search to agents.
+The CLI itself works with any agent that can run shell commands.
+Stripe detects AI agent environments automatically and appends agent info to API request headers for observability.

-- stripe listen opens a persistent connection that forwards incoming webhook events to a local URL. stripe trigger creates specific test events on demand.
-Use them together — run listen in one terminal to receive events, then run trigger in another to generate them.
-This creates a complete local webhook testing loop.
+`stripe listen` opens a persistent connection forwarding incoming webhook events to a local URL. `stripe trigger` creates specific test events on demand.
+Use them together: run `listen` in one terminal to receive events, run `trigger` in another to generate them.
+Your agent orchestrates both for a complete local webhook testing loop.

 Last verified: Mar 14, 2026